FACG5/Research/week-5/stream.md

 Basically, this big data is broken down and sent in chunks.
 So from the original definition of a buffer (“streams of binary data… in the context of… file system”) this simply means binary data being moved in the file system.**For example**, moving the texts stored in file1.txt to file2.txt.

 ## Stream Benefits:
-* bstraction for continuous chunking of data.
+* abstraction for continuous chunking of data.
 * No need to wait for the entire resource to load.